-If you’ve been following along with us at ColdCaseChristianity.com, you already know we offer a free downloadable Bible Insert every month (located in the right toolbar of the homepage).
+If you’ve been following along with us at ColdCaseChristianity.com, you already know we offer a free downloadable Bible Inserts (located in the right toolbar of the homepage).
 Our inserts are brief reviews (or outlines) of important issues related to Christian Case Making.
 Each resource is created as a graphic image you can print and trim it to fit in your Bible, or upload it to your phone or tablet.
 Many of you have already written to tell me you’re collecting these inserts on your mobile device.
-Last month I posted the first of two inserts reviewing the explanations typically offered for the Resurrection of Jesus, along with the deficiencies of each explanation.
-This month I’m posting the second half of that list.

 Did Jesus Really Die on the Cross?

 1. Many first-century and early second-century unfriendly Roman sources (i.e., Thallus, Tacitus, Mara Bar-Serapion, and Phlegon) and Jewish sources (i.e., Josephus and the Babylonian Talmud) affirmed and acknowledged that Jesus was crucified and died.